Connie’s House

 Buckle Up, Buttercup!!

 Some listeners may be uncomfortable with the intensity of emotions that are sometimes triggered as I discuss trauma related issues with you.
 I am working to build my own emotional resilience, and that’s the point!!
-As a nation, we need to be better equipped to provide trauma informed friendship for those who are working hard to face the sometimes escalated emotions associated with our childhood adversities.
+As a nation, we need to be better equipped to provide trauma informed friendship for those who are working hard to face the memories of our ACEs.

 These conversations are not for the faint of heart, but they are important for our national recovery, so buckle up, and join us for our sometimes emotionally charged and awkward conversations.
 You are welcome here... especially if you are on a recovery journey of your own, or provide support for those who are working in the trenches of trauma recovery.